-Energean has100 % working interest in the Ioannina licence.
+Energean has100 % working interest in the Ioannina licence, onshore Western Greece.

-Energean has planned to drill an exploration well in 2023 subject to permitting.
+Energean has planned to drill an exploration well in 2023-2024 within the boundaries of the Zitsa municipality, subject to permitting.

 The Ioannina block is an underexplored area of 4,187 km2.
 It is located onshore Western Greece and is part of the Hellinide fold belt, which hosts the prolific Ioanian Basin and Apulian platform and are on trend with recent large discoveries made in Albania.